 - In a large mixing bowl, combine flour and salt, stirring until combined.

-- Add sourdough starter, molasses, and warm water, stirring until combined.
+- Add sourdough starter, molasses (or sugar), and water, stirring until combined.
 Unlike other bread recipes, the dough for this bread will feel wet and sticky rather than dry.

-- (Optional: If you do not want any sour flavor or tang in your finished loaf, add the 1/2 tsp. of baking soda and mix until well combined.)
+- (Optional: If you do not want any sour flavor or tang in your finished loaf, add the 1/2 tsp. of baking soda and mix until well combined.
+Be aware, though, that the bread will not be true sourdough bread with the addition of the baking soda.)

-- Place dough into a greased 9×5 inch bread pan.
-Cover with a damp dish cloth or tea towel, with another dry towel over it and let rise for 12-24 hours.
+- Place dough into a greased 9x5 inch bread pan.
+Cover with a damp dish cloth or tea towel, with another dry towel over it and let rise for about 8-14 hours, or until fully risen.
 You want the dish towel touching the bread to stay damp because that will help to prevent the top of the dough from drying out and forming a crust, which could prevent the dough from rising as much.
-(I find it convenient to prepare my bread dough somewhere between afternoon and suppertime the day before and then let it bake the next morning while I’m having breakfast.)
+(I find it convenient to prepare my bread dough in the evening and then bake it the next morning.)

 - Once it has risen, the dough should be light and fluffy and form an indentation when you press your finger into it.
 (If you have a glass bread pan, you can see little bubbles in the dough through the sides and bottom of the pan.)